Library 2.0

 Library 2.0 is a proposed concept for library services that facilitate user contributions and other features of Web 2.0, which includes online services such as OPAC systems.
-The concept is based on Radical Trust, and proponents suggest it will eventually replace traditional libraries.
 The term "Library 2.0" was coined by Michael Casey in 2006 on his blog Library Crunch.

 Overview

 Casey suggested that libraries, especially public libraries, are at a crossroads where many of the elements of Web 2.0 have applicable value within the library community, both in technology-driven services and in non-technology based services.
 In particular, he described the need for libraries to adopt a strategy for constant change while promoting a participatory role for library users.

 Library 2.0 made its conference debut at Internet Librarian 2005 in October, 2005, when Michael Stephens of Saint Joseph County Public Library addressed the idea in relation to the typical library website.

 A September 2006 article in Library Journal titled "Library 2.0: Service for the Next-Generation Library" begins by expressing the benefit of Library 2.0 to library administrators and taxpayers as providing "more efficient ways of delivering services to achieve greater returns on financial investments."
 The article continues by asserting that the much discussed Library 2.0 is important for librarians as it may radically change our customer service and interaction.

 Major development transpired during the library 2.0 era which other scholars relate it to the web 2.0. and it was between 2005 and 2010 (Noh, 2015).
 This is where the library begun to utilise the internet to provide digital library services.
 For instance, the use of Online Public Access (OPAC), social networking such as wikis, podcasts which provided the avenue for the opportunity to interact with patrons using social media platforms making library services more interactive and collaborative.
 This phenomenon helped to close the gap between patrons and librarians and provide the opportunity for tagging and reviews.

 With Library 2.0, library services are frequently evaluated and updated to meet the changing needs of library users.
 Library 2.0 also calls for libraries to encourage user participation and feedback in the development and maintenance of library services.
 The active and empowered library user is a significant component of Library 2.0.
 With information and ideas flowing in both directions – from the library to the user and from the user to the library – library services have the ability to evolve and improve on a constant and rapid basis.
 The user is participant, co-creator, builder and consultant – whether the product is virtual or physical.

 An advantage in pursuing digital services is that the library can target more people - including those who may not have previously used the library service.

 A concern that Library 2.0 is trying to address is that potential users turn to Google and Wikipedia because they are "good enough", and perceive libraries to be slow and irrelevant.